Symbian9/qmapshack-doc-wiki/DocMapsTipsTricks.md

 #### Configuration

-The script below is configured to download the OpenMTBMap for bavaria, convert it to `OpenMTBMap_<date>.img` using traddby.TYP and move it to `~/.qmapshack_maps/`.
+The script below is configured to download the OpenMTBMap for Bavaria, convert it to `OpenMTBMap_<date>.img` using traddby.TYP and move it to `~/.qmapshack_maps/`.

 If this does not match your requirements, you will need to adopt the values *FILESRC*, *IMGFMT*, *QMSMAPDIR* and *TYPE*: